 Managing risk is a fundamental part of banking.
 Triodos Bank manages risk as part of a long-term strategy of resilience.

 Risk management is embedded throughout the organisation.
-While business managers are primarily responsible for delivering a resilient business approach, they are supported by risk managers, with local business knowledge, to identify, assess and manage risk.
-At Group level, a risk appetite process is implemented to align Triodos Bank’s risk profile with the willingness to take risk in achieving its business objectives.
+While business managers are primarily responsible for a sound business and risk approach, they are supported by risk managers with local business knowledge to identify, assess and manage risk.
+At Group level the risk appetite process allows Triodos Bank’s risk profile to be managed within the defined risk tolerance levels in pursuit of the achievement of Triodos Bank's strategic objectives.

 Periodically each business unit performs a strategic risk assessment to identify and manage potential risks that could impede the realisation of its business objectives.
 The results of these assessments are consolidated and used as input for the Executive Board’s own risk assessment.
 They are also part of the business plan cycle.

-Two important external strategic risks are expected to continue in the foreseeable future; the continuing low interest rate environment and regulatory requirement.
-The first has led to a decreased margin and consequently lower profitability than anticipated.
-The second has led to the need for additional co-workers, system adaptation and processes in order to implement these new regulatory requirements, as well as increasing contributions to the Deposit Guarantee Scheme and resolution costs.
+Three important external developments may influence the strategy of the bank and therefore pose a strategic risk: the impact of the COVID-19 epidemic, the continuing low interest rate environment and new (additional) regulatory requirements.
+The first has fundamentally changed the way of working within Triodos Bank and will probably adversely impact certain sectors within the economy to which part of Triodos Bank's assets are exposed.
+The second has led to a decreased margin and consequently lower profitability than anticipated and may – depending on the development – continue to do so.
+The third has led and will lead to an extra effort of co-workers, system adaptation and processes in order to implement these new regulatory requirements, as well as increasing contributions to the Deposit Guarantee Scheme and resolution costs.

-The strategic risk environment forms one of the starting points for determining the corporate strategy, the assessment of the capital and liquidity requirements in relation to the risk appetite and recovery plan.
-In addition, the local risk sensitivities are reviewed to determine scenarios that were used to stress test Triodos Bank’s solvency, liquidity and profitability during 2019.
+The strategic risk environment forms one of the starting points for determining the corporate strategy, the assessment of the capital and liquidity requirements in relation to the risk appetite and the recovery plan.
+In addition, business units are assessed on their sensitivity to risks, to determine the input for scenarios used to stress-test Triodos Bank’s solvency, liquidity and profitability.

-Given the scenarios that were selected, Triodos Bank is sensitive to a continuing, low interest environment scenario.
+Given the selected scenarios, Triodos Bank is sensitive to a continuing, low interest environment scenario.
 It shows that, with projected business volumes and fee income, profitability will be under pressure in the coming years.
 This risk will be mitigated by a focus on cost efficiency and by diversification of income.

 The impact of the scenarios was calculated and assessed in relation to profitability, capital ratios and liquidity.
 The results indicated that Triodos Bank has a strong capital base to absorb unexpected losses.